 The biggest problem was that there never was a prototype for this train, and most girls didn't want to see pastel colored train cars.
 They wanted trains painted like the real thing.
 Lionel even made a complimentary "Boy's Train" in blue colors that sold even worse!

 Here is a better shot from a different angle.
-It is interesting that marked as a "D&H" car instead of a "CP" car.
+It is interesting that is marked as a "D&H" car instead of a "CP" car.
 I like the classy breast cancer awareness ribbon.
 From what I understand, the car is now used to transport wheelsets and is sometimes stored in Binghamton.
 I don't know what it was doing in Albany, but it is a pretty neat car and a nice tribute by the railroad to a worthy cause.
 I guess there really is a "Girl's Train" out there.
 Compare this gondola to the Lionel one in the picture above.
 Here are some more pictures online from rrpicturearchives.

 Saturday, April 7, 2018